 - Lowered hydraulic head resulted in drop of maximum elevation of liquid in reservoir

 The popular Tent Rocks recreational trails area represents debris shed off some of the earliest eruptions from the Jemez Mountains.
-This is an aerial obluqe view looking north.
-The caldera is out of the view to the left (west) and the city of Santa Fe is out of the view too, but on the right.
+This is an aerial oblique view looking north.
+For context, the caldera is out of the view to the left (west) and the city of Santa Fe is out of the view too, but on the right.

 View Valles Caldera in a larger map

 Goff, Gardner F.J.N., Baldridge, Hulen, J.B., Nielson, D.L., et al., 1989, Volcanic and hydrothermal evolution of the Valles caldera and Jemez volcanic field.
 N. Mex.
 Bur.
 Mines Miner.
 Resour.
 Mem, 46, 381-434.

 Heiken, G., Goff, F, Gardner, J.N., Baldridge, W.S., Hulen, J.B., Nielson, D.L., and Vaniman, D., 1990, The Valles/Toledo caldera complex, Jemez volcanic field, New Mexico.
 Ann.
 Rev. Earth Planet.
 Sci., 18, 27-53.